 Softball - Men's - Spring

 Wicomico Recreation's Men's Slow Pitch Softball Program, sanctioned through USSSA, consists of divisions to accommodate recreational and competitive teams.
 Teams typically play two games per week during the regular season, followed by a playoff tournament.
-The Spring Men's Softball Program takes place from March-June and the Fall Men's Softball Program takes place from August-October.
+The Spring Men's Softball Program takes place from March-June.

 - Age Group(s): Men 16+